-We are fully booked for house tours in 2023.
-We are taking bookings for 2024, with the best availability for tours being in April, May and September next year.
+We are taking bookings for 2024, with the best availability for tours being in April, May and September.

 If you would like to visit the house and gardens, the optimal number for a tour is 30 people.
-If you are not able to put together a group of that size, we Historic Houses are organising a tour on Tuesay 17th October, so please contact them for more information.
+If you are not able to put together a group of that size, we plan to hold a small number of exclusive private tours of the house and gardens in September 2023.
 Specific dates will be published in due course.

 For more information about dates, and to request a brochure, and our availability, please contact Hugo Mander at the Estate Office.